As an Amazon Associate we earn from qualifying purchases. Learn more.

 Frequently Asked Questions

-Do blackout curtains actually keep a south-facing room cooler?
+Will blackout curtains keep a south-facing room significantly cooler?

-Should I pick light or dark colors for south-facing windows?
+Should I use light or dark curtains on south-facing windows?

 How We Selected These Products